gabe-kai/EarthRing/docs/04-api-design.md

    }
    ```
    - Response to `chunk_request` messages
-   - Returns empty chunks with metadata for Phase 1
+   - Returns chunks with basic ring floor geometry for Phase 1
+   - Ring floor geometry is visible in client (gray rectangular planes)
-   - Geometry, structures, and zones will be populated in Phase 2
+   - Structures and zones will be populated in Phase 2

 2. **chunk_updated**
    ```json